 Religious & Priestly Vocations

 If we are all called to holiness and mission, what’s the use of priests and nuns?

 Religious are a powerful sign to the world that holiness has to be everyone’s #1 priority.
 And deacons, priests and bishops have a special calling to equip us all for our missionary task.
 Without the nourishment they provide us through word and sacrament, we wouldn’t have the resources to grow in holiness or evangelize the world.

 So we need to pray for those who have answered the call to ordination and religious life and pray for many more to answer this call.

 But praying for vocations means more than this.
 Imagine if the billion or so Christians in the world took seriously their own baptismal vocation to be saints and witnesses.
 I think we’d see some changes!

 For a related podcast, listen to POPE FRANCIS ON THE CALL TO HOLINESS.

 This post centers on praying for vocations to holiness and mission.
 Thus, it stresses that all of us are called and chosen, that all have a vocation or calling from God.
 It reflects upon the readings for the second (2nd) Sunday in Ordinary Time, liturgical cycle B. I Samuel 3:3-10; Psalm 40, I Corinthians 6:13-15, John 1:35-42.

-Banner/featured image by Sarah Vaughan on FreeImages.
+Banner/featured image of potter and clay by Sarah Vaughan on FreeImages.
 Public domain.